ometman/My-portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 <!-- Describe how a new developer could make use of your project.-->
+As a developer, you can use this project to begin a site that would give information, as a reference, to clients about your professional and technical skills in developing web applications.

 ### Prerequisites